 What do you want for yourself?
 Is it a what?
 Is it a who?
 And are you sure it’s what you really want?

-- What are the things you want in your life right now?
+- What do you wish you had in your life right now?

-- Has there been a time when you got what you wanted only to discover it wasn’t what you really wanted?
-How did you respond?
-What did you do next?
+- Have you ever gotten something you thought you wanted only to discover it wasn’t what you wanted?
+If so, how did you respond?

 - Andy mentioned that every regret begins with “I want.”
-From your past experiences, have you found this to be true?
-Which “wants” led to regrets?
+Have you found this to be true from past experiences?